lns/memoire/docs/API.md

     This function will send a request to the server to query about *_sizes, and reconstruct the local ReplayMemory with the new parameters.

+    The function returns on response received.

     :param  max_step: local ReplayMemory's max_step """
     pass

   def update_counter(self):
     """ Update local counter to the server.
-Should be called after each finished episode. """ pass
+Should be called after each finished episode.

+    The function returns on response received.
+    """
+    pass

   def push_cache(self):
     """ Construct and push a cache to the server.
-Should be called periodically. """ pass
+Should be called periodically.

+    The function returns 0 on cache sent successfully, or -1 on failure.

+    :rtype: int """
+    pass

   def sub_bytes(self, topic):